-The findings across jurisdictions vary.
-The analysis identifies some effects of the RBC regulation in slowing the pace and worsening the conditions of credit to SMEs extended by the more exposed (less capitalised) banks.
-After RBC announcement, growth of SME lending was lower for more exposed banks relative to the less exposed ones, but the effect is often transitory.
-When looking at the full set of 11 satellites57 based on bank-level data only, 4 jurisdictions find temporary negative effects mostly fading out over time.
-Only for 2 jurisdictions the negative effects remain persistent on average over the observed implementation period (Table 3).
+The findings vary across jurisdictions.
+The analysis identifies some effects of the RBC rule in slowing the pace and worsening the conditions of credit to SMEs extended by the more exposed (less capitalised) banks.
+After the announcement of the rule, the growth of SME lending was lower for more exposed banks relative to the less exposed ones, but the effect is often transitory.
+When looking at the full set of 11 satellites65 based on bank-level data only, four jurisdictions find temporary negative effects mostly fading out over time.
+The negative effects remain persistent for only for two jurisdictions over the observed implementation period (Table 3).

 These results do not appear to be driven by specific regions or by the distinction between advanced and emerging economies.
 Yet, macroeconomic conditions play a role.
-The bank-firm level analyses that allow to better control for demand show more significant impacts on the pace of SME lending of more affected banks relative to other banks, with 4 out of 6 jurisdictions showing negative effects that are also persistent.
-It should be noted that among these jurisdictions there are some of those hit by an economic downturn during the reforms implementation years.
+The bankfirm level analyses that allow to better control for demand show more significant impacts on the pace of SME lending of more affected banks relative to other banks, with four out of six jurisdictions showing negative effects that are also persistent.
+It should be noted that among these jurisdictions there are some of those hit by an economic downturn during the reforms' implementation time period.
 Given that given these analyses control effectively for demand effects, this may corroborate the cross-country findings discussed above that macroeconomic conditions play a non-secondary role in how the reforms have impacted lending at the most exposed banks.